 All kidding aside, this is a very serious and debilitating leg injury, probably one of the worst you can incur and experience.
 I have been through my lions share of injuries during my lifetime.
 Lots of sprained ankles, rotator cuff issue, broke my femur while skiing when I was 7 in Austria, but none of my injuries can ever compare to a fully torn quadriceps tendon rupture.
 Let alone rupturing both.

-When I first incurred this injury back in 2007 to my right leg via a jet skiing accident, with it having been very traumatic and stressful, I didn’t feel the need to document my experience.
+When I first incurred this injury back in 2007 to my right leg via a jet skiing accident (with it having been very traumatic and stressful), I didn’t feel the need to document my experience.
 Although looking back now I wish I had.
-Having suffered my bilateral injury this time around I felt a need to share my experience since after doing much research and online searches, I realize that this injury is becoming more and more common among active individuals and any and all advice is helpful to pass on.
+Having suffered my bilateral injury the second time around, I felt a need to share my experience since after doing much research and online searches, I realize that this injury is becoming more and more common among active individuals and any and all advice is helpful to pass on.
 It was helpful to me for the few people that were available online that documented their experience.

 This ‘blog’ is a work in progress.
 I will update relevant content as often as I can, but rest assured I want this to be a great resource for anyone having gone through or is currently going through this terrible injury.
 If you know someone who is or has gone through this injury please share my site to them.